Pandemic gives shot in the arm to Cuba's medical missions

 Cuba has also sent teams to Venezuela, Nicaragua, Grenada, Suriname, Jamaica and Belize.

-And France has now authorised Cuban doctors to work in some of its overseas territories in order to fill the gaps in hard-hit local health care systems.
+And France has now authorized Cuban doctors to work in some of its overseas territories in order to fill the gaps in hard-hit local health care systems.

 "The coronavirus has provided Cuba with a new opportunity to export medical services," said Jorge Duany, head of the Cuban Research Institute at Florida International University.